 10. Custom sandstone front fence

 When you live on a hill, custom features are a must as items, like this sandstone, will need to be custom cut to suit the exact measurements of your property.
-I love the character of the design running through the sandstone which is a lovely feature of this entrance!

 11. Subtle design